wayne931121/smoothvmd-colab/README.md

 All code except .ipynb file is licensed under MIT license

-The .ipynb file is licensed under Attribution 4.0 International (CC-BY-4.0)
+The .ipynb file is licensed under CC-BY-4.0